 Price is usually a big factor in this area of the market.
-The Pentax comes in at $2000, the same as a Sony a7 III, with a Nikon D750 at $2300 and a Nikon D850 at $3300.
+The Pentax K-1 Mark II comes in at about $2000, the same as a Sony a7 III, with a Nikon D750 at $2300 and a Nikon D850 at $3300.
 Only the Nikon D850 has a bigger megapixel count of 46MP, but the Pentax offers in-body stabilization and an articulating rear LCD.

 |Pentax K-1 II||Sony a7 III||Nikon D750|